clucas26e4/riesz-logic/README.md

 If you have any trouble or question, please contact `christophe.lucas@ens-lyon.fr` or `matteo.mio@ens-lyon.fr`.

 ### How to compile
 The [OLlibs](https://github.com/olaure01/ollibs) must be installed.
-The [Opam](https://coq.inria.fr/opam-using.html)-based installation procedure for this is:
+The [Opam](https://coq.inria.fr/opam-using.html)-based installation procedure to install the library is:

 	$ opam repo add coq-released https://coq.inria.fr/opam/released
 	$ opam install coq-ollibs